jacarval/SeamCarve/README.md

 // To send data from the worker to the main thread use postMessage postMessage('a message');

-// To handle messages from the main thread in the worker set the event handler onmessage = function(e) {
+// To handle messages from the main thread set the event handler onmessage = function(e) {
   console.log(e.data);
 }

+// To handle errors from the main thread set the error handler onerror = function(error) {
+  console.log(error)
+}

+// Workers may also close themselves close();

 // Workers can import scripts from the same domain into their scope importScripts('myScript1.js', 'myScript2.js');